Scituate Town Library Newsletter

 Registration Requested

-Enjoy a non-alcoholic libation (mocktail) while discussing our monthly memoirs.
-We will enjoy a wide variety of memoirs and biographies that may explore food, celebrity, travel and historical figures.
-Whether you're drawn to tales of self-reliance, or narratives of resilience and extraordinary adventures, this memoir book club will provide a safe and inclusive space where adult readers can share insights and explore the intricate fabric of human experiences.
+Enjoy a non-alcoholic libation (mocktail) while discussing the memoir of the month!
+This group enjoys a wide variety of memoirs and biographies that explore food, celebrity, travel and historical figures.
+Whether you're drawn to tales of self-reliance, or narratives of resilience and extraordinary adventures.
+Memoir book club provides a safe and inclusive place where adult readers can share insights and explore the intricate fabric of human experiences.

-Everyone is welcome!
-Enjoy a refreshment and bring your curiosity and passion for compelling life stories to our monthly meetings!
-Each meeting, we will serve a different mocktail (with recipe included!) and then choose from a list of memoirs to read the following month.
+Everyone is welcome; enjoy a refreshment and bring your curiosity and passion for compelling life stories to our monthly meetings!
+Each meeting, we serve a monthly mocktail (with a recipe for you to take home!) and then choose from a list of memoirs to read the following month.
+For planning purposes, online registration is requested.
+Please contact Jen Struzziero at jstruzziero@scituate.ocln.org or 781-545-8727 if you have any questions.

 Disclaimer: We cannot guarantee that food served at this program has not come into contact with tree nuts, soy, or other allergens.